mohan-chinnappan-n/cli-dx/ea-dataset-util.md

   $ sfdx mohanc:ea:dataset:fieldUsage

 OPTIONS
-  -d, --datasetname=datasetname                   Datasfset name to analyzed -u, --targetusername=targetusername             username or alias for the target org; overrides default target org --apiversion=apiversion                         override the api version used for api requests made by this command --json                                          format output as json
+  -d, --datasetname=datasetname                   Dataset name to analyzed -u, --targetusername=targetusername             username or alias for the target org; overrides default target org --apiversion=apiversion                         override the api version used for api requests made by this command --json                                          format output as json